 - Vegan butter replacement: there are a multitude of brands available.
 For baking I prefer the Trader Joe's brand or Miyokos.

-- Vegan egg replacement: again, several brands are available.
+- Vegan egg replacement: several brands are available.
 My preference is Simply Eggless.
 You need three tablespoons of this brand to replace one egg for your baking.
 It is also nice to have on hand for omelets or quiches.

 - All-purpose flour: I prefer an unbleached flour but any all-purpose flour may be used.